MaMMoS-project/mammos-mumag/README.md

 options:
   -h, --help            show this help message and exit -t, --threads THREADS
-                        Specify the number of runtime threads for esys-escript (mammosmag).
+                        Specify the number of runtime threads for esys-escript (mmag).
   -c, --container {apptainer,podman}
                         Choose the container program to use for running esys-escript.
   -s, --script {loop,exani,external,hmag,magnetisation,materials}